Sabarno-Chatterjee/SQL-Lessons/README.md

 1. INNER JOIN

-    (INNER) JOIN: Returns records that have matching values in both tables
+    (INNER) JOIN: Returns records that have matching values in both tables.

+    SELECT * FROM customers, orders WHERE customers.id = orders.customer_id;

+2.